MinecraftForge/Documentation/docs/gettingstarted/modfiles.md

 The `mods.toml` file defines the metadata of your mod(s).
 It also contains additional information that is displayed within the 'Mods' menu and how your mod(s) should be loaded into the game.

-The file uses the [Tom's Obvious Minimal Language, or TOML,][toml] format.
+The file uses the [Tom's Obvious Minimal Language, or TOML][toml], format.
 The file must be stored under the `META-INF` folder in the resource directory of the source set you are using (`src/main/resources/META-INF/mods.toml` for the `main` source set).
 A `mods.toml` file may look something like this:

 ```toml
 modLoader="javafml"